 What to Eat

-Research has shown that specific nutrients and dietary components can have anti-inflammatory effects in the body.
-For example, omega-3 fatty acids found in fatty fish like salmon, mackerel, and sardines, as well as in flaxseeds and walnuts, have been shown to decrease the production of pro-inflammatory cytokines.
-Similarly, foods rich in antioxidants, such as berries, leafy greens, and cruciferous vegetables, can help to neutralize free radicals and decrease oxidative stress, which is a contributing factor to chronic inflammation.
+Research indicates that certain nutrients can actively combat inflammation in the body.
+For instance, omega-3 fatty acids—found in fatty fish like salmon, mackerel, and sardines, as well as in flaxseeds and walnuts—have been shown to reduce the production of pro-inflammatory cytokines.
+Likewise, incorporating foods high in antioxidants, such as berries, leafy greens, and cruciferous vegetables, can help neutralize free radicals and lower oxidative stress, a key contributor to chronic inflammation.

 What to Cut Out